-Chad Wilt is in his first season as Maryland’s defensive line coach.
+Chad Wilt is in his second season as Maryland’s defensive line coach.

 Wilt arrived in College Park following three seasons as defensive line coach and recruiting coordinator at Ball State working with a defensive unit that improved each of his three seasons in Muncie, Ind.

-The Cardinals improved from 13th in total defense in the MAC in 2011 to seventh in 2013.
+In his final season at Ball State, the Cardinals improved from 13th in total defense in the MAC in 2011 to seventh in 2013.
 In addition, the Cardinals’ rushing defense and sack totals improved each year.
-The Cardinals ranked 13th in the MAC in Wilt’s first season before improving to the seventh in total defense, while the sacks totals increased from 16 (2011) to 27 (2013).
+The Cardinals ranked 13th in the MAC in Wilt’s first season before improving to seventh in total defense, while the sacks totals increased from 16 (2011) to 27 (2013).

-Last season, Wilt coached defensive end Jonathan Newsome to All-Mid-American Conference first team honors after Newsome finished with 10 sacks, the second-highest total in the MAC, and 11.5 tackles for loss.
+Newsome was named to the All-Mid-American Conference first team after he finished with 10 sacks, the second-highest total in the MAC, and 11.5 tackles for loss.
 Defensive tackle Nathan Ollie joined Newsome on the All-MAC squad.
 Ollie earned second team honors after posting 10.0 TFL as the Cardinals earned a berth to the GoDaddy Bowl.

 In 2012, Wilt helped Newsome garner second team all-conference accolades after ranking fourth in the MAC with 8.5 sacks and racking up 12.5 TFL, while Ollie picked up third team honors after being named to the second team in 2011.
 The Cardinals concluded the season with a trip to the Beef ‘O’ Brady Bowl.